 "The Mediterranean diet is rich in monounsaturated fats like olive oil and polyunsaturated fat including omega-3 and -6 fatty acids," Gandhi says.
-Since your body doesn't naturally produce these anti-inflammatory essential acids, it's important to consume ample amounts.
+Since your body doesn't naturally produce these anti-inflammatory4 essential acids, it's important to consume ample amounts.

 A few Mediterranean-diet-approved fats include fatty fish, olives, nuts (walnuts, almonds, pistachios, pine nuts, hazelnuts, cashews, etc.), avocados, and seeds (sesame seeds, sunflower seeds, pumpkin seeds, chia seeds, etc.)

 Extra-virgin olive oil and avocado oil are both great healthy fat options when it comes to preparing food or drizzling on salads.